 Parman & Easterday helps clients to provide for their families and to take control over their own destinies.
 We do this by providing estate planning services.
 No one can ever control when they may become sick or injured and left incapacitated, nor can you control when you will pass away.
 You can, however, make a plan to ensure you know exactly what will happen if something does happen to you.
 This can both provide you with peace of mind and ensure your family is protected.

 An estate plan is something everyone should have, because an unexpected illness or injury could strike anyone at any time.
-If you live in or around Oklahoma City, OK or Kansas City, KS, we can help.
+If you live in or around the Oklahoma City, OK, Tulsa, OK, or the Kansas City, MO or Overland Park, KS areas, we can help.
 Give us a call today to get personalized advice on creating your own estate plan and to get answers to general estate planning questions including:

 - Who should create an estate plan?

-- What should be included in an estate plan?
+- What should be included in your estate plan?